bjonesdumas/Random-Quote-Generator-/README.md

 ## What is this project?

 This Random Quote Generator is the first project in the Treehouse Techdegree.
 Enjoy these quotes from Russian literary giants.
 The quote generator displays random quotes from a multidemnsional array.
-The page autorefreshes every 20 seconds with a different background color.
+The page auto refreshes every 20 seconds with a different background color.